 Here is an example of an ad (content preview) on a social media platform.
 Volkswagen works with Twitter to drive users to their content hub:

 Content snippets are called in-stream native ads.
 Here is an example of this unit from ContactMonkey on a publisher’s property:

 Here is the ad that comes in a form of sponsored content that is fully integrated in the publisher property.
 GE works with The Economist in this example:

-Native Advertising is a way to present either entire sponsored content or a snippet of the branded content.
-Fundamental differentiator of Native Advertising is that unlike other forms of disruptive advertising (think popup ads, or page takeovers), it presents advertiser's message without interrupting user experience on the site or platform.
+Native advertising is a way to present either entire sponsored content or a snippet of the branded content.
+The fundamental differentiator of native advertising is that unlike other forms of disruptive advertising (think popup ads, or page takeovers), it presents advertiser’s message without interrupting user experience on the site or platform.